Overview

 -

-- Have frequent checkups as you continue recovering.
+- Have frequent checkups as you continue to recover.
 After you leave the hospital, close monitoring is necessary for 3 to 4 weeks.
 Your transplant team will develop a checkup schedule that's right for you.
 During this time, if you live in another town, you may need to stay close to the transplant center.

 Results